Kazinga Channel | Ishashs sector | Wildlife

 Queen Elizabeth National Game Park (A medley of wonders) is Uganda’s second largest national park, protecting about 95 mammal species and about 650 bird species have been recorded in the destination.
-This lush savannah park offers prime grazing to Water Buck, Bush Buck, Elephants, Buffaloes, Warthogs, Hippos, Giant Forest Hogs and Kobs (The national animal for Uganda) among others. besides the exciting wildlife, the park harbors close to 650 bird species, a thing that makes it rank among destinations with the highest concentration of bird life as compared to any other park in the World.
+This lush savannah park offers prime grazing to Water Buck, Bush Buck, Elephants, Buffaloes, Warthogs, Hippos, Giant Forest Hogs, and Kobs (The national animal of Uganda) some of which can easily be sported on the Kazinga as well as the Tree-climbing lions in the famous Ishasha sector among others.
+Besides the exciting wildlife, the park harbors close to 650 bird species, a thing that makes it rank among destinations with the highest concentration of bird life as compared to any other park in the World.

-It is majestically set in the shadow of the Mountains of the moon, Rwenzori and lays along the western arm of the great African Rift Valley, franking lake Edward and George which are connected by Kazinga channel.
+It is majestically set in the shadow of the Mountains of the moon, Rwenzori, and lies along the western arm of the great African Rift Valley, franking Lake Edward and George which are connected by the Kazinga channel.

-Queen Elizabeth is divided into two sectors by the three water bodies, Lake George, Lake Edward and Kazinga Channel.
-The northern sector where the Kasenyi plains are found and Ishasha sector in the south famous for its tree climbing Lions.
+Queen Elizabeth is divided into two sectors by the three water bodies, Lake George, Lake Edward, and Kazinga Channel.
+The northern sector is where the Kasenyi plains are found and the Ishasha sector in the south is famous for its tree climbing Lions.

-The present-day Queen Elizabeth national park was first protected in the 1920s as Lake George, Lake Edward and Kigezi game reserves.
-It was later gazetted as a national park and named Kazinga national park in 1952.
+The present-day Queen Elizabeth National Park was first protected in the 1920s as Lake George, Lake Edward, and Kigezi game reserves.
+It was later gazetted as a national park and named Kazinga National Park in 1952.
 But only two years later, the British monarch paid us a visit and the Queen happened to reach this park on her honeymoon.
-So, the name of the park was changed in her honour, Queen Elizabeth national park and since then up to date the of the park has never changed.
+So, the name of the park was changed in her honor, Queen Elizabeth National Park and since then up to date the park has never changed.

-The original and local name of the park is Kazinga national park and it is shared by the districts of Kasese, Rubirizi and Kanungu Districts.
+The original and local name of the park is Kazinga National Park and it is shared by the districts of Kasese, Rubirizi, and Kanungu Districts.
 It is known to be one of the most popular tourist destinations due to its diverse Eco-systems which include, sparkling savanna, lakes, wetlands, and shady, humid forests.
-The park also has magnificent enormous craters caved dramatically into rolling green hills, breath taking views of Kazinga Channel and the Ishasha plains whose fig trees give ample time to the tree climbing lions.
+The park also has magnificent enormous craters carved dramatically into rolling green hills, breathtaking views of Kazinga Channel, and the Ishasha plains whose fig trees give ample time to the tree-climbing lions.

 Climate

-The climate is tropical with two rainfall peak seasons, from March to May and September to November, with total annual rainfall of up to 2390mm.
+The climate is tropical with two rainfall peak seasons, from March to May and September to November, with a total annual rainfall of up to 2390mm.
 Altitude is 910m at Lake Edward to 1,390m in the crater area.
-Temperatures also range between 18 C and 35 C. Queen Elizabeth is chilly in the morning, warm during day time and at night with average temperature.
+Temperatures also range between 18 C and 35 C. Queen Elizabeth is chilly in the morning, warm during the daytime, and at night with average temperature.
 The coldest period in Queen Elizabeth is September to November, during the wet season.
-Queen Elizabeth can be visited throughout the year and its activities are done by tourists on any dates.
+Queen Elizabeth can be visited throughout the year and its activities are done by tourists on any date.

-The park has outstanding wildlife attractions like the big four commonly known as the elephant, lion, leopard and buffalos.
-Other wildlife animals include Topis, Uganda kob, water-buck, bush-buck, warthogs, hyena, jackals and the giant forest hogs among others.
+The park has outstanding wildlife attractions like the big four commonly known as the elephant, lion, leopard, and buffalo.
+Other wildlife animals include Topis, Uganda kob, water-buck, bush-buck, warthogs, hyenas, jackals, and giant forest hogs among others.
 The park is also a haven for bird watchers since a variety of bird species have been spotted and recorded.

 Kazinga Channel